5stars217/5stars217.github.io/_posts/2021-05-10-metadata-analysis-php-attempted-backdoor.md

 -Wrote ‘ fix typo’ but the malicious commit was large, larger than other commits in a 12 month period by a significant margin.

-Here is a comparison of the average of ‘fix typo’ commits vs this malicious event:
+Here is a comparison of the average commits vs this malicious event:

 ##### Malicious Event: